Information on embargoes on Libya and how to apply for an export licence.

 The UK generally interprets an arms embargo as covering all goods and items on the UK Military List (which forms part of the UK Strategic Export Control Lists) unless stated otherwise.

 Applying for an export licence to Libya

 Exporters can apply for an export licence for their goods.
 All applications will be considered by the government on a case-by-case basis in line with the provisions of the Consolidated EU and National Arms Export Licensing Criteria.

 For details on different export licences available see the guide on licences: export, trade control and transhipment.

 When applying for a licence, you should be aware of the current licence processing times by destination.
-You can view details of licensing statistics on the ECO Reports and Statistics website.
+Read strategic export controls: licensing data.

 In applying and using any licence, exporters should be aware of their responsibilities.
 For more information, see the guide on compliance and enforcement of export controls.

 If you are unsure if your goods are controlled, you should read the guide about strategic exports: when to request an export licence.